-Journal of wildlife and biodiversity is owned and published by the Department of Environment, Arak University.
-This peer review journal is published quarterly in electronic format, and articles that have been accepted following peer review are published online ahead of production and copyediting as Papers in Press.
+Journal of wildlife and biodiversity is founded by Dr. Morteza Naderi and publishing Arak University.
+This peer-review journal is published quarterly in electronic format, and articles that have been accepted following peer review are published online ahead of production and copyediting as Papers in Press.
 The Editor-in-Chief, the Associate Editors and the Editorial Board are responsible for editorial policies.
 The journal publishes papers based upon original research that, after editorial review, are examined to make novel and important contributions to understanding the wildlife and biodiversity sciences.

 JWB aims to provide authors with constructive, fair and timely reviews.
 The Editor-in-Chief, Associate Editors and Reviewing Editors determine the suitability of manuscripts for publication.
 After receipt of a manuscript by the Editor-in-Chief, it is sent to an Associate Editor, who usually assigns it to two members of the Editorial Board for review.
 The reviewing editors then make a recommendation for acceptance, revision or declination based upon the scientific merit and technical quality of the studies reported.
 External referees are consulted when additional expertise is required.
 Prospective authors are encouraged to indicate editorial board members and external referees with the expertise needed to evaluate the manuscript.